B1.7 Read, represent, compare, and order decimal tenths, in various contexts.

 Mental Representation

-In order to develop number sense, it is important that students form images of the quantities represented by the numbers.
-In the case of decimal numbers, reading them correctly will help them form a better mental representation and draw on their knowledge of fractions (for example, 0.7 is read as "seven tenths", not "zero point seven").
+In order to develop number sense, it is important that students form images of quantities represented by many different numbers.
+In the case of decimal numbers, reading them correctly will help students form a better mental representation and draw on their knowledge of fractions (for example, 0.7 is read as "seven tenths", not "zero point seven").
 Students should be encouraged to use multiple models to support the creation of various mental representations.

 Example

-When representing decimal numbers using models, there is an adjustment to be made, as these same models were previously used to represent other concepts (for example, the rod represented ten ones).
-Students need to understand that the whole has changed.
-In the first of the two examples above, the whole object represents the whole; in the second example, the flat represents the whole.
+When representing decimal numbers using models, there is an adjustment to be made, as these same models were previously used to represent other concepts.
+Students need to understand that they must redefine what represents a whole.
+In the first of the two examples above, if the 10 train represents the whole and each cube is one tenth.

 Students must also form a mental representation of decimal numbers greater than one.
 When reading such a decimal number, students must mentally picture the quantity it represents by interpreting the two parts that make up the number: the whole number part and the decimal part.
 For example, students must recognize that the number 8.2 represents 8 wholes and part of another identical whole.
 A quantity between 8 and 9 can then be visualized.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 3, Nombres décimaux et pourcentages, p.
 36-37.

 Skill: Representing Decimal Tenths

-Students need to learn not only to represent decimal numbers in a variety of ways, but also to recognize them in their many representations.
+Students need to learn how to represent decimal numbers in a variety of ways, and recognize them in various representations.
 These skills help them make connections between numbers, their representations, and the quantities they represent.
 In some cases, the use of models facilitates the construction of representations.

 Concrete Representations